DDM-Lab/janus/README.md

 For minimap, we added it to the list of demos to start by cd’ing to `/home/ddmlab/demonstrations/minimap-DEMO/` and running

-`sudo su -c ’pm2 start ecosystem.config.js’`
+`sudo su -c ’pm2 start ecosystem.config.js’ ddmlab`

 There is one more important step: after adding a demo to the list of those to be started at boot time, also call

-`sudo su -c ’pm2 save’`
+`sudo su -c ’pm2 save’ ddmlab`

 This causes the newly update list of demos to be saved for restart at boot time.